Species Introduction

 Q: How do I properly acclimatise Red Marble Swordtails to my aquarium?

-Acclimatising Red Marble Swordtails is crucial to prevent stress and shock.
-Start by floating the sealed bag containing the fish in your aquarium for about 15-20 minutes.
-This allows the water temperature in the bag to equalise with that of the tank.
-Next, gradually introduce tank water into the bag by adding small amounts every 5-10 minutes for another 30-60 minutes.
-After this period, gently net the fish into the tank, avoiding adding bag water to your aquarium.
-This method ensures a smooth transition and helps maintain water quality.
+Acclimatising Red Marble Swordtails is crucial for their health.
+Begin by floating the sealed bag containing the fish in your aquarium for about 15-20 minutes to equalise the temperature.
+Then, gradually add small amounts of tank water into the bag every 5-10 minutes for approximately an hour.
+This process helps them adjust to the water chemistry.
+Finally, gently release the fish into the aquarium, avoiding adding bag water to your tank to prevent contamination.

 ✓ Expert Tip